Saint: Hinduism

 Portrait of the saintly Kanua, a Hindu baba of Mathura, India, also pictured with a halo encircling his head.

 Hindu saints are those recognized by Hindus as showing a great degree of holiness and sanctity.
 Hinduism has a long tradition of stories and poetry about saints.
 There is no formal canonization process in Hinduism, but over time, many men and women have reached the status of saints among their followers and among Hindus in general.
 Unlike in Christianity, Hinduism does not canonize people as saints after death, but they can be accepted as saints during their lifetime.
 Hindu saints have often renounced the world, and are variously called gurus, sadhus, rishis, devarishis, rajarshis, saptarishis, brahmarshis, swamis, pundits, purohits, pujaris, acharyas, pravaras, yogis, yoginis, and other names.

 Some Hindu saints are given god-like status, being seen as incarnations of Vishnu, Shiva, Devi, and other aspects of the Divine—this can happen during their lifetimes, or sometimes many years after their deaths.
-This explains another common name for Hindu saints: godmen, is invention of western Abrahamic media to a Pagan Ideas.
+This explains another common name for Hindu saints: godmen.

 Islam

 Besides prophets, according to Islam, saints possess blessings (Arabic: بركة, "baraka") and can perform miracles (Arabic: كرامات, Karāmāt).
 Saints rank lower than prophets.
-However, they can intercede for people on the Day of Judgment, but their intercession is limited compared to the intercession of the Prophet Muhammad.
+However, they can intercede for people on the Day of Judgment, but their intercession is limited compared to the intercession of the Islamic prophet Muhammad.
 Both the tombs of prophets and saints are visited frequently (Ziyarat) as well as visiting modern-day living saints.
 People seek the advice of a saint in their quest for spiritual fulfilment.
 Unlike saints in Christianity, Muslim saints are said to be given their rank by God and some with public duties are officially acknowledged by their Sheikh with an ijaza, a verbal and written permission to be a spiritual guide.
 Unlike prophets, women like Rabia of Basra were accepted as saints.

 Saints are recognized as having specific traits they can be identified through.
 These include: floating lights appearing above their tomb, the body not decaying, a pleasant and miraculous odor coming from the body, appearing in the dreams of others who they pray on behalf of, appearing in two places at once, and having normally impossible knowledge.